 Much of my rumination, you could say, is influenced by the hit 1990s sitcom Seinfeld.
 I love to dwell on the mundane and seemingly trivial elements of life.

-With regard to tech, the majority of my writing relates to Apple.
-My admiration for the company began when I was only five years old.
+With regard to technology, the majority of my writing relates to Apple.
+My admiration for the brand began when I was only five years old.
 In the late 1990s, my parents were on the verge of buying a Windows PC, as was recommended largely at the time.
 Disturbed by this looming possibility, my aunt Francine, a Mac enthusiast, jumped in to bring things to a halt.
 The Mac, she asserted, was undoubtedly the superior machine, even in a time when Apple was on the brink of collapse.

 Thank you for visiting!